philipperemy/tensorflow-1.4-billion-password-analysis/README.md

 - Make sure you have enough free memory (8GB should be enough).
 - It took 1h30m to run on a Intel(R) Core(TM) i7-6900K CPU @ 3.20GHz (on a single thread).
-- Uncompressed output is 13G.
+- Uncompressed output is around 45G.